RyderRaymond/final-project--system-programming--cs-455--spring-2025/WRITTEN.md

 the values in argv, it is simpler and more efficient to create a pointer to the first element of argv and then increment this pointer in a while loop until we reach the NULL pointer.

-The second reason is just in case the process attempts to access argv[argc], as if it was not NULL, the process would be accessing unknown memory.
+The second reason is just in case the process attempts to access argv[argc], because if it was not NULL, the process would be accessing unknown memory.
 Since off-by-one errors are very common, it is a good safety feature to have.